JhonatanDP/team-profile-gen/README.md

 - THEN I am prompted to enter the intern’s name, ID, email, and school, and I am taken back to the menu
 - WHEN I decide to finish building my team
 - THEN I exit the application, and the HTML is generated

+# Work done to complete the challenge
+- As suggested, I created the folder tree.
+- I created classes for each name, Employee, Manager, Engineer and Intern.
+- I created a test for each classes.
+- I added corresponding properties to classes.
+- I used Inquirer for the question.
+- I use fs for the file manipulation